5 years after the Higgs boson, the Large Hadron Collider is just getting started

 How much bigger?
 The LHC’s successor will be somewhere around 100 kilometers long — 62 miles in circumference.

-The scope of this planned collider — let’s call it the XLHC — is even more mind boggling than the original, and the original is pretty mind boggling.
+The scope of this planned collider — let’s call it the XLHC — is even more mind-boggling than the original, and the original is pretty mind-boggling.
 But even if you had all the money today and the plans finalized and approved by the governments and institutions involved, it would take decades to assemble.

 We have that to look forward to, then, but in the meantime we can enjoy the constant stream of science issuing from the LHC.
 You can keep up with the latest news from CERN and the LHC here.Featured Image: CERN